apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-Note that a MetadataStore MAY persist this bit.
-(Not MUST).
 Setting this to `true` is currently an experimental feature.
+Note that a MetadataStore MAY persist this bit in the directory listings.
+(Not
+MUST).

 Note that if this is set to true, it may exacerbate or persist existing race
 conditions around multiple concurrent modifications and listings of a given